See rates below for your specific fees. All lessons are taught on campus at Bellevue Baptist Church.

 Jordan Musgrave – Violin

-Jordan Musgrave grew up in the Bellevue School of Performing Arts.
+Jordan grew up in the Bellevue School of Performing Arts.
 After going through the Suzuki books, he studied with Joy Wiener through high school.
 He attended Baylor University, studied with Dr. Bruce Berg, graduated with a BM degree in performance, and later received an Artist Diploma in violin from the University of Memphis.
 He plays with several orchestras, including Memphis Symphony, and Huntsville Symphony.
 He has played in master classes for Midori, Elena Urioste, Janet Sung, and others.

 Martin Palacios – Violin

 Hannah Schmidt – Cello

 Hannah grew up studying in the Suzuki program at Bellevue’s School of Performing Arts.
 She was involved in various ensembles through the program and really believes that the love she has for music is a direct result of the ministry the school has had.
 Hannah received her bachelor’s and master’s degree in cello performance from the Rudi E. Scheidt School of Music at the University of Memphis.
 She has studied cello primarily with Leonardo Altino and has completed Suzuki training with Pamela Devenport, Tanya Carey, Carey Beth Hockett, Barbara Wampner, Susan Gagnon, and Grace Field.

 Hannah is a member of the Memphis Symphony Orchestra and enjoys playing chamber music whenever her schedule allows.
 Before joining the Memphis Symphony, she performed regularly with the Eroica Ensemble and Arkansas Symphony.
 Hannah has been teaching with the School of Performing Arts since 2004 and has loved seeing the cello program grow!
 While expecting hard work, she wants her students to have a great time and learn to love music as they grow into young musicians.
 She believes that the pursuit of music in child’s life can give them the confidence and discipline to be successful in any area of life.
 Hannah is married to Kevin Schmidt and they have two children: Asher and Hadassah.